 Wildlife abounds in this densely forested park.
 Deer are a common sight, even within the campground loops.
 You may also spot sandhill cranes, turkey, grouse, bald eagles, a variety of songbirds, frogs and turtles, raccoons, chipmunks, and sometimes even black bears!
 (If you’re camping, you may want to keep your food in your vehicle overnight to avoid attracting bears and raccoons raiding your food).
 Don’t be afraid, black bears generally prefer to avoid people and are unlikely to show up in the campground.

 One of our favorite features of this area of the state isn’t in the park itself, but surrounding it.
 If you’re a fan of waterfalls, plan a day away from Governor Thompson’s and explore the area waterfalls.
-There are several to choose from, but we especially recommend Veterans Memorial Park.
+There are several to choose from, but we especially recommend Veterans Memorial Park!
 There is a $5 self-serve entrance fee per vehicle, so come prepared with exact change.
 Follow the wooded path down to find some beautiful waterfalls (the trail down past the last wooden platform can be a bit treacherous so bring sturdy shoes and watch your step).
-You’ll find some great places to jump in and take a swim at the bottom of the falls (the water is pretty chilly, but our kids love it).
+You’ll find some great places to jump in and take a swim at the bottom of the falls (the water is pretty chilly, but kids love it).
+The water here is clear and the setting is magical.
 Strong Falls and Dave Falls are also beautiful and worth a visit.

 Deliciously Fun Stops in Nearby Crivitz

 - Pelkin’s Smokey Meat Market, 600 S Hwy 141, Crivitz,